armory/documentation/docs/2. user guide/deploying.md

 For this example, I'm going to use a Red/Black (also known as Blue/Green) deployment strategy.
 Then I scroll down and select the load balancer that I just created from the list and select my pre-created security group.

 Under the 'Instance Type' section, select 'Micro Utility'.
 I scroll all the way down to the 'Advanced Settings' section and change the 'Health Check Type' from 'EC2' to 'ELB'.
 I then erase the 'IAM Instance Profile' field.
-We do so in our examplen because we don't need access to any other AWS resources and the field may be filled in by default.
+We do so in our example because we don't need access to any other AWS resources and the field may be filled in by default.

 https://cl.ly/0M0E2x2H2c2u